apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**War in Israel tests Biden's foreign policy case for 2024**
+**Phillies click on all fronts to shut out Braves in Game 1**

-You can read more about it [here](https://www.nbcnews.com/politics/white-house/war-israel-tests-bidens-foreign-policy-case-2024-rcna119349).
+You can read more about it [here](https://www.mlb.com/news/phillies-win-game-1-nl-division-series-2023).

 ## Requirements
 - Python 3.8